NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 - How to say no

 Notes:
-  - like in the book we will see examples that allow find the  key parts of the concept one by one to work our way toward the big picture
+- like in the book we will see examples that allow to find key parts of the concept one by one to work our way toward the big picture
 - We will observe scarcity
-  - we will fully understand the mechanism behind  scarcity after we have seen the reactance
+- We will fully understand the mechanism behind  scarcity after we have seen the reactance

-  One conclusion for the two first part and a break

 >>>>>
 # A word on microeconomic principles